iamavieira/sort-algorithms/README.md

 python -m sort_algorithms.heap_sort.py

-Some of those scripts even have some customized output in order to make the process executed as clear as possible.
+Some of those scripts even have some customized output when run alone, in order to make the process executed as clear as possible.

 ## Motivation